Giant Bomb: Giant Bombcast

 The Giant Bombcast is Giant Bomb's weekly podcast, released on Tuesdays.
-As of June 2022 the show is currently hosted by Ochoa, with other members of the staff rotating as guests each week.
+As of June 2022 the show is currently hosted by Ochoa and co-hosted by Grubb, with weekly guests Bakalar, Ryckert, and Minotti.
 Nicholson Baker of The New Yorker described the podcast as "charmingly garrulous" and compared it with Car Talk in 2011, with The A.V.
 Club also commenting on it during its review in 2012 as "resembling a conversation among gaming enthusiasts listeners are overhearing".

 The show's weekly format includes discussion of games played over the weekend, industry news, recently released games, and e-mails sent in by listeners.
 The site's staff have also recorded shows in Tokyo, Japan for the Tokyo Game Show, as well as during the Electronic Entertainment Expo and the Penny Arcade Expo.
 In 2011 the podcast was said to have over 100,000 listeners.
 Beginning in July 2016, Giant Bomb began live-streaming the recording of the Giant Bombcast in video format.

 Giant Beastcast

 In June 2015, Giant Bomb premiered a second weekly podcast, the Giant Beastcast.
 Released every Friday, the show was recorded in Giant Bomb's New York office and was hosted by Caravella, with weekly guests during its tenure including Navarro, Bakalar, Walker, Ryckert, and Russell.
 The show followed a similar format to the Giant Bombcast.
-The podcast was retired in May 2021 following the closure of the New York office and the departure of Caravella and Navarro, concluding with its 331st episode featuring all six hosts.
+The podcast was retired in May 2021 following the closure of the New York office and the departure of Caravella and Navarro, concluding with its 311th episode featuring all six hosts.